dvitale199/genotools_api/README.md

 # GenoTools API

+# This project is no longer being maintained under this repo. an updated version can be found here: https://github.com/datatecnica/genotools-server

 This project provides a RESTful API interface to the [GenoTools](https://github.com/dvitale199/GenoTools) package, allowing users to perform genomic data quality control and analysis through HTTP requests.
 The API handles data transfer from Google Cloud Storage (GCS), executes GenoTools commands, and returns the results, facilitating integration with other services and automation of genomic workflows.

 ## Table of Contents